Will India replace China in trade? | Octagona Ltd.

 Not only that, India is also a country that is experiencing really interesting digital development.
 By this year, internet users are expected to reach the 840 million people, a figure doubled from only four years ago (in 2017 there were 422 million people).

 This growth goes hand in hand with the presence of a large segment of young citizens in India, which continues to increase.
-If that Chinese Is in sharp decline compared to India's (the working-age population will fall from 930 million today to 817 million in 2050) in India will rise from 674 to 940 million.
+If that Chinese Is in sharp decline compared to India's (the working-age population will drop from 930 million today to 817 million in 2050) in India will rise from 674 to 940 million.

 Firm and trusting relationship between India and Italy